Alexandru Irimia

-Dragoș Alexandru Irimia (born 12 May 2006) is a Romanian professional footballer who plays as a midfielder for Liga I club Metaloglobus București, on loan from Dinamo București.
+Dragoș Alexandru Irimia (born 12 May 2006) is a Romanian professional footballer who plays as a midfielder for Liga I club Dinamo București.

 Club career

 Dinamo București

-A product of the Dinamo București academy, he made his senior debut for the club on 27 February 2023, in a 6–0 victory against Unirea Constanța in Liga II, when he replaced Dani Iglesias in the 81th minute.
+A product of the Dinamo București academy, he made his senior debut for the club on 27 February 2023, in a 6–0 victory against Unirea Constanța in Liga II, when he replaced Dani Iglesias in the 81st minute.
 He debuted in Liga 1 on 29 September 2023, in the match lost by Dinamo at Oțelul Galați with a score of 1–0, when he entered the field in the 74th minute when he replaced Valentin Borcea.

 Personal life

-He is the twin brother of David, who also plays for Dinamo.
+He is the twin brother of David, who also plays for Metaloglobus București.